nicojs/typed-inject/README.md

 fooProvider.resolve('foo'); // => Error: Injector already disposed
 ```

 Disposing of provided values is done in order of parent first.
-Do they are disposed in the order of respective `providedXXX` calls.
+So they are disposed in the order of respective `providedXXX` calls.

-Any instance created with `injectClass` or `injectFactory` will _not_ be disposed when `dispose` is called, as you were responsible for creating it.
+Any instance created with `injectClass` or `injectFactory` will _not_ be disposed when `dispose` is called.
+You were responsible for creating it, so you are also responsible for the disposing of it.
 In the same vain, anything provided as a value with `providedValue` will also _not_ be disposed when `dispose` is called on it's injector.

 ## ✨ Magic tokens